-Affordable Commercial Quality Mixing & Mastering for Struggling Artists
+Affordable Commercial Quality Producing for Up and Coming Artists

-I offer affordable, radio-level quality mixing and mastering.
-Getting your track mixed, mastered and radio friendly can be incredibly expensive.
+Getting your track produced can be incredibly expensive.
 It puts many off completing the tracks they worked so hard on.
 I'm here to offer artists a break.
-I use all up-to-date industry standard hardware and software.
-Because I own my own studio, it costs me nothing but my time to use.
-So, that's all you pay for.
-I offer up to three revisions for each track.
+I use all up-to-date industry standard hardware and software, and have worked with major labels such as Universal Music Group, as well as Grammy award winning artists and engineers.

+Music I have produced has been played on BBC Radio, Heart Radio, and some of the biggest radio stations in Japan and around the world.
+I have been a professional mixing and mastering engineer for 15 years.
 My output is 100% radio quality, and I meet all of the trivial, technical standards to get your track onto all broadcast and streaming services.
-Music I have mixed has been played on BBC Radio, Heart Radio, and some of the biggest radio stations in Japan and around the world.
-I have been a professional mixing and mastering engineer for 15 years.

-I'm starting up my own independent label here in Tokyo, and am looking to work with as many new artists as possible, just to keep a foot in the market and see what's out there, as well as help push this industry back to where it was pre-pandemic.
+I'm starting up my own independent label here in Tokyo, and am looking to work with as many new artists as possible, just to keep a foot in the market and see what's out there.
 Can't wait to get started on your work!

 Interview with Majime (まじめ)

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: I have worked on award winning projects, but what makes me most proud is when an artist I mix for has their first radio play.

 Q: Is there anyone on SoundBetter you know and would recommend to your clients?